 - Easy and quick.
 It takes only a minute to whisk all the ingredients together and cook the waffles.

 - High-protein.
 Made with egg whites and coconut flour, these waffles are a lot higher in protein than classic waffles.
 Having a serving of these waffles for breakfast will keep you full until lunch.

 - Freezable.
 Just like our cinnamon roll pancakes, these waffles are freezer-friendly.
 You can make them in a big batch and freeze some for later.

 - Coconut flour.
 A little goes a long way with coconut flour.
 Acting like a sponge, when mixed with the other ingredients, it soaks it up and yields a cake-like and fluffy internal texture.

 - Granulated sweetener of choice.
 Any granulated sweetener of choice works.
-I keep it keto and paleo, using monk fruit in the raw.
+White sugar works, but I sometimes cut the sugar and use allulose instead.

 - Cinnamon.
 Saigon cinnamon provides the most robust and flavorful cinnamon.
 Dutch-processed will work, but you need to sprinkle some over the top.